-This family took their teens to Florence and around Tuscany, in Italy, for spring break and learned that museums can be as delicious as the gelato.
+This family took their teens to Italy, first to Florence then Siena and around Tuscany, for spring break and learned that museums can be as delicious as the gelato.

 Italy.
 Just mention that you are going on vacation to Italy and people get that dreamy look in their eyes.
 Everybody loves Italy.
 What’s not to love: the art, the food, the scenery, the people…it’s all amazing.
-And so we learned on our recent visit there.
+We learned all about it on our recent visit there.
 Here is my account of our four days in Tuscany, with stops in Florence and Siena.

-Florence, known as the “cradle of the Renaissance,” is a city that is overrun by tourists and art-history majors.
-And it is crowded.
+Florence, known as the “cradle of the Renaissance,” is a city that is teeming with tourists and art-history majors.
 We were there at Easter and could barely walk down the narrow streets.
 I can only imagine what it’s like during the summer.
 And, be careful if you step off the sidewalks… the drivers here are crazy.

-Get out your walking shoes and traverse the city by foot.
-Even our hotel, the Hotel Cellai (Via 27 Aprile 14, 52/R, 50129, Florence – Italy; 01139 055 489291), was within walking distance of the train station.
-It was a quaint hotel that’s very centrally located and just a short walk to most of the major museums, shops and sites.
-It even has a great rooftop garden, perfect for a late afternoon snack (the hotel supplies free coffee and snacks every afternoon) or to watch the sunset.
-Once, tired of eating big meals out every night, we bought some bread, cheese and prosciutto at a local store and had a relaxing picnic dinner under the stars.
+Get out your walking shoes and traverse the city on foot.
+Even our hotel, the Hotel Cellai (Via 27 Aprile 14, 52/R, 50129, Florence – Italy; +39 055 489291), was within walking distance of the train station.
+It was a quaint hotel that’s very centrally located and just a short walk to most of the major museums, shops and historic sites.
+It even has a great flowered Roof Garden that is the perfect setting for a late afternoon snack (the hotel supplies free coffee and snacks every afternoon), or to watch the sunset.
+Once we tired of eating big meals out every night, we bought some bread, cheese and prosciutto at a local store and had a relaxing picnic dinner under the stars.

-Our first stop was the Duomo (free of charge) and the adjacent Bapistry with its famous gilded Gates of Paradise (though these are a copy; the originals are housed in the Museo).
-For views, you have a choice of climbing to the top of the Duomo, or the bell tower next door.
+Our first stop was the Duomo (free of charge) and the adjacent Baptistery with its famous gilded Gates of Paradise (though these are a copy; the originals are housed in the Museo).
+For good views, you can climb to the top of the Duomo, or the Bell Tower next door.

-We chose the bell tower so we’d have a view of the Duomo’s famous dome.
-Unlike Venice’s bell tower, there is no elevator here so you need to climb all 414 steps to the top, but the views of the city are worth it.
+We chose the Bell Tower in order to have a view of the Duomo’s famous dome.
+Unlike Venice’s Bell Tower, there is no elevator here so you need to climb all 414 steps to the top, but the views of the city are worth it.

 Florence is a city for shopping, which we really didn’t do.
-There are many outdoor markets and vendors selling gorgeous leather purses, coats, belts, wallets, etc. You may want to shop around first to get a fix on the going rate and then bargain for what you’d like to pay.
-There’s usually room for negotiation, especially if you’re paying cash.
+There are many outdoor markets and vendors selling gorgeous leather purses, coats, belts, wallets, etc. You might want to comparison shop in order to get an idea about the going rates for items and then negotiate for what you’d like to pay.
+There’s usually room for dealing, especially if you’re paying cash.

 The stalls on the Ponte Vecchio are great for window-shopping, unless you’re in the market for gold or silver jewelry.
-I loved reading the story that the Nazis, who were blowing up all the bridges nearby during World War II, spared this bridge because they found it too beautiful to destroy.
+I loved reading the story about the Nazis, who blew up all the bridges in the area during World War II, but spared this bridge because they thought it was too beautiful to destroy.

-Check out the Mercato Centrale market early in the day (it closes by 3pm) for beautiful fruits, vegetables, meats and cheeses if you’re thinking of having a picnic or want some edible goodies to take home.
+Check out the Mercato Centrale , open seven days a week from 8am – 12 am, where you can purchase fresh fruits, vegetables, meats and cheeses if you’re thinking of having a picnic or want some edible goodies to take home.

 Glorious Florentine Arts

 At Galleria Dell’Accademia, the main attraction is Michelangelo’s David.
-Although you’ve seen pictures of it hundreds of times, it’s so much better in person.
+Although you have probably seen pictures of it hundreds of times, it’s so much better in person.
 Up so close, the realism in David’s facial expression, the curves of his muscles, even the rippling veins in his arms are incredible.
-And you can get close since the museum only lets in 300 visitors at a time so it’s never too crowded.
-Don’t even think about taking a video or photos in there, however.
-It is fun to listen in on the English tours if you haven’t bought the headphones and there’s always someone explaining something.
+In addition, you can get close since the museum only lets in 300 visitors at a time so it never gets overcrowded.
+Don’t even think about taking a video or photos because they prohibit this activity.
+It is fun to listen in on the English tours if you do not buy the headphones and there’s always someone explaining something.

-Also check out Piazza delle Signoria, long the center of civic life in Florence and now an outdoor sculpture park.
-There’s a copy of the David statue (the real one once stood here) and other famous sculptures like Benvenuto Cellini’s Perseus holding the severed head of Medusa.
+Also check out Piazza della Signoria, long the center of civic life in Florence and now an outdoor sculpture park.
+There’s a copy of the David statue (the real one once stood there) and other famous sculptures like Benvenuto Cellini’s Perseus holding the severed head of Medusa.

 Don’t miss Santa Croce, what my guidebook called Florence’s “Westminster Abbey” because it holds the tombs of such Italian geniuses as Michelangelo, Galileo, Marconi, and Dante.
 My youngest son loved the statue that supposedly inspired the Statue of Liberty.
 We had fun looking for similarities to our lady in the harbor including the broken chain this version is holding and her laurel crown.